penguintutor/lc-building/fileformat.md

 Features include doors and windows.
 Typically their area will be excluded from wall textures.
 Then can contain cuts (always cut), etches (always etches) or outers (etch / cut depending on the outertype setting).These can be defined as line, rects, or polygon.

 Has a pos which indicates start point (top left) and all inner features are relative to that.
 Assuming bounding box is a rectangle then uses width, height to create a rectangle as the exclusion area.
 Alternatives use "exclude" followed by polygon for exclusion area (in which case width / height are ignored).
-If polygon is used then points should be relative to the pos
+If polygon is used then points should be relative to the pos.
+Future templates should use exclude in preference to width and height and future saves may replace width and height with points.

-Any texture has to be defined explictly eg. as etches as would not normally apply a texture to a feature.
+Any texture has to be defined explictly (eg. as etches) as would not normally apply a texture to a feature.

 All values in features must be in mm (does not support tokens at the moment)